-The Smart Tabs checkbox is available if the Use Tab Character checkbox is selected.
+The Smart Tabs checkbox is available if the Use tab character checkbox is selected.

-In this text box, specify the number of spaces included in a tab.|
+|Tab size||In this field, specify the number of spaces included in a tab.|

-In this text box, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted for each indent level.|
+|Indent||In this field, specify the number of spaces to be inserted for each indent level.|

-|Continuation indent||In this field, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted between the elements of an array, in expressions, method declarations and method calls.|
+|Continuation indent||In this field, specify the number of spaces to be inserted between the elements of an array, in expressions, method declarations and method calls.|

-|Indent members of 'namespace'||In this field, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted before each member of a 'namespace'.|
+|Indent members of 'namespace'||In this field, specify the number of spaces to be inserted before each member of a 'namespace'.|

-In this text box, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted before each member of '@interface' and '@protocol'.|
+|Indent members of '@interface' and '@protocol'||In this field, specify the number of spaces to be inserted before each member of '@interface' and '@protocol'.|

 |Except instance variables list||If this checkbox is selected, the instance variables list of '@interface' and '@protocol' is not indented.|

-|Indent members of '@implementation'||In this field, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted before each member of an '@implementation'.|
+|Indent members of '@implementation'||In this field, specify the number of spaces to be inserted before each member of an '@implementation'.|

-|Indent visibility keywords in classes||In this field, specify the number of spaces (or tabs if the Use Tab Character checkbox is selected) to be inserted before each visibility keyword in all classes.|
+|Indent visibility keywords in classes||In this field, specify the number of spaces to be inserted before each visibility keyword in all classes.|

 Use this tab to specify where you want spaces in your code.
 To have AppCode automatically insert a space at a location, select the checkbox next to this location in the list.
 The results are displayed in the Preview pane.